-- Function Fields This bit specifies the validity of the Enabled: remaining iSNS Function fields.
-If set to one, then the contents of all other iSNS Function fields are valid.
-If set to zero, then the contents of all other iSNS Function fields MUST be ignored. - DD-based Indicates whether or not devices in a Authorization: common Discovery Domain (DD) are implicitly authorized to access one another.
+Function Fields This bit specifies the validity of the

+Enabled: remaining iSNS Function fields.
+If set to

+one, then the contents of all other iSNS

+Function fields are valid.
+If set to zero,

+then the contents of all other iSNS

+Function fields MUST be ignored.

+- DD-based Indicates whether or not devices in a common Discovery Domain (DD) are implicitly Authorization: authorized to access one another.
 Although Discovery Domains control the scope of device discovery, they do not necessarily indicate whether or not a domain member is authorized to access discovered devices.
 If this bit is set to one, then devices in a common Discovery Domain are automatically allowed access to each other (if successfully authenticated).
 If this bit is set to zero, then access authorization is not implied by domain membership and must be explicitly performed by each device.
-In either case, devices not in a common discovery domain are not allowed to access each other. - Security Policy Indicates whether the iSNS client is to Distribution: Indicates whether the iSNS client is to download and use the security policy configuration stored in the iSNS server.
-If set to one, then the policy is stored in the iSNS server and must be used by the iSNS client for its own security policy.
+In either case, devices not in a common discovery domain are not allowed to access each other. - Security Policy Indicates whether the iSNS client is to Distribution: Distribution: If set to one, then the policy is stored in the iSNS server and must be used by the iSNS client for its own security policy.
 If set to zero, then the iSNS client must obtain its security policy configuration by other means.